maha300/LRRH/README.md

 ## Endings :
 - Death (door open) : Killed in living room area
-- Death (door closed) : Wolf must be craftier, killed in bedroom
+- Death (door closed) : Wolf must be craftier, killed in bedroom (first ending - wolf costume)
 - Woodman (death) : Woodsman escorts Red but Wolf get in somehow?
 - Woodsman : Woodsman escorts Red and kills the wolf, but he's evil?
+- Too late : If Red takes too long to prepare, she will arrive to Gma's and she will ahve been eaten.
+Wolf costume ending?
+New dialogue?
 - Poison ending : Red consumes poison and dies
 - Good ending - Red is able to save Gma on her own, everyone lives